 The laptop compartment is unfortunately not TSA friendly, but it all the way in the back.
 So, it will be pretty easy to take out your laptop – easier than packing it in the main compartment anyway.

 The Kelty Redwing is a unisex hiking backpack, and it’s one of the best affordable options out there.
 The backpack is available in two sizes – the 50 liters version that I will be talking about here, and a smaller 44 liter version.
-Neither of them are small enough to be expected as carry ons.
+Neither of them is small enough to be expected as a carry-on travel backpack.

 In addition to the spacious main compartment, this backpack also features a front compartment with an organizer panel.
 It’s great for all items you would like to have handy while you’re traveling, and there’s even space inside the compartment for your tablet.